 Most grants support middle and latter clinical trials, but there are few funding sources to support the earlier phase studies needed to test drug treatments in people.
 Part the Cloud addresses this critical gap, supporting early phase clinical studies and helping accelerate the transition of findings from the laboratory into possible therapies.

-Since 2012, Part the Cloud has generated more than $17 million in funding for Alzheimer's research, making it possible for the Alzheimer's Association to award 21 additional research grants during this time.
+Part the Cloud has generated over $68 million in funding for Alzheimer's research, making it possible for the Alzheimer's Association to award 65 additional research grants during this time.
 These awards span a variety of targets in Alzheimer's disease research and fall under the leadership of some of the nation's most prestigious scientists and universities.

 Our Mission: To fund Alzheimer's research with the highest probability of slowing, stopping or ultimately curing Alzheimer's disease.donate